-The basis of this test is the observation that conversational implicature can be cancelled by the same speaker (in unembedded contexts), whereas presupposition and assertion cannot.
+The basis of this test is the observation that conversational implicature can be canceled by the same speaker in unembedded contexts, whereas presupposition and assertion cannot.

-The test consists of four sets of sentences.
-First, we present the initial sentence (marked by number) and then (a) the same sentence with cancelled coremeaning and (b) the sentence with the additive part of the meaning cancelled.
-In addition, we provide an intended meanings of the intial sentences (written in italics).
+The test consists of four sets of sentences: First, the initial sentence (marked by a number) is presented.
+Then, the same sentence with (a) the cancelled coremeaning, and (b) the cancelled additive meaning is presented.
+Additionally, the intended meaning of the initial sentence is provided in italics.

-Have the sentences (a) and (b) translated into the object language (see page 7).
-Present your informant a sentence (in version (a) or (b)) and ask him if it is felicitous or not.
-You can use the following questions: Is this sentence ok?, Is this sentence correct? or Does this sentence make sense?.
+Have sentences (a) and (b) translated into the object language (see page 7).
+Present a sentence in version (a) or (b) your informant and ask him or her whether it is felicitous.
+You can use the following questions: Is this sentence ok?, Is this sentence correct?, or Does this sentence make sense?